mcidclan/cloud-of-voxels/README.md

 <br/>

-To export your model, use Blender >= 2.58 <= 2.78c
+To export your model, use Blender 2.78c.
+Start Blender from command line

+and open the file from which you want to export the model.
+Make sure than the

-open the Blender file and run the Python script.
+mesh is in "vertex paint" mode then run the Python script.
+Once it's done, replace

-Once it's done, replace the voxelmodels.cpp by the generated file.
+the voxelmodels.cpp by the generated file and report the number of voxels given

+by your prompt to voxelmodels.h.
+From Windows compile by executing:

+mingw32-make -f Makefile-Mingw clean; mingw32-make -f Makefile-Mingw

+or from Linux: make clean; make;

+Finally launch the program with: ./bin/cov.exe nomotion nologs stepx2

+Available options are: nomotion, nologs, noneighbour, stepx2, stepx3 and stepx4.

 <br/>